nishalgurung4/php-style/README.md

 ```

-`Note: Above workflow also fix the changes if needed and it will auto commit the changes`
+`Note: Above workflow also fix the changes  and auto commit it if needed`